Fanny Hill: Plot

 The first letter begins with a short account of Fanny's impoverished childhood in a Lancashire village.
 At age 14, she loses her parents to smallpox, arrives in London to look for domestic work, and gets lured into a brothel.
-She sees a sexual encounter between an ugly older couple and another between a young attractive couple, and participates in a lesbian encounter with Phoebe, a bisexual prostitute.
-A customer, Charles, induces Fanny to escape.
-She loses her virginity to Charles and becomes his lover.
+She sees a sexual encounter between an ugly older couple and another between a young attractive couple, and participates in a lesbian encounter of masturbation with Phoebe, a bisexual prostitute.
+A customer, Charles, meets Fanny and the two fall in love at first sight, leading to Charles persuading her to escape, while paying a sum of money to secure Fanny's escape.
+She has sex with Charles and becomes his lover.
 Charles is sent away by deception to the South Seas, and Fanny is driven by desperation and poverty to become the kept woman of a rich merchant named Mr H—.
 After enjoying a brief period of stability, she sees Mr H— have a sexual encounter with her own maid, and goes on to seduce Will (the young footman of Mr H—) as an act of revenge.
 She is discovered by Mr H— as she is having a sexual encounter with Will.
 After being abandoned by Mr H—, Fanny becomes a prostitute for wealthy clients in a pleasure-house run by Mrs Cole.
 This marks the end of the first letter.

 The second letter begins with a rumination on the tedium of writing about sex and the difficulty of driving a middle course between vulgar language and "mincing metaphors and affected circumlocutions".
-Fanny then describes her adventures in the house of Mrs Cole, which include a public orgy, an elaborately orchestrated bogus sale of her "virginity" to a rich dupe called Mr Norbert, and a sado-masochistic session with a man involving mutual flagellation with birch-rods.
-These are interspersed with narratives which do not involve Fanny directly; for instance, three other girls in the house (Emily, Louisa and Harriett) describe their own losses of virginity, and the nymphomaniac Louisa seduces the immensely endowed but imbecilic "good-natured Dick".
+Fanny then describes her adventures in the house of Mrs Cole, which include a group orgy, an elaborately orchestrated bogus sale of her "virginity" to a rich dupe called Mr Norbert, and a sado-masochistic session with a man involving mutual flagellation with birch-rods.
+These are interspersed with narratives which do not involve Fanny directly; for instance, the three other girls in Mrs Cole's house (Emily, Louisa and Harriett) describe their own losses of virginity, and the nymphomaniac Louisa seduces the immensely endowed but imbecilic "good-natured Dick".
 Fanny also describes anal intercourse between two older boys (removed from several later editions).
-Eventually Fanny retires from prostitution and becomes the lover of a rich and worldly-wise man of 60 (described by Fanny as a "rational pleasurist").
+Eventually Fanny retires from prostitution and becomes the lover of a rich and worldly-wise man of 60, after coming to his aid during a fit of coughing whilst out for a morning walk.
+(The elder man is described by Fanny as a "rational pleasurist").
 This phase of Fanny's life brings about her intellectual development, and leaves her wealthy when her lover dies of a sudden cold.
 Soon after, she has a chance encounter with Charles, who has returned as a poor man to England after being shipwrecked.
 Fanny offers her fortune to Charles unconditionally, but he insists on marrying her.